Impact and Programs

 Geographic Area Served

-Family Tree primarily serves communities in the seven-county metro, though we have patients and clients that come from the seven-state Upper Midwest region and Canada.
+Family Tree primarily serves communities in the seven-county metro area, though we have patients from all over Canada and the United States.